Campus Resources for Undocumented Students

 For more information, please contact us at email@example.com or call 510-215-3960.

 You can also contact our Counseling Department at 510-215-3935.

 At CCC, we understand how challenging and difficult it can sometimes be to put food on the table.
 As a CCC student, you will have access to the Food Pantry, which offers both canned and packaged foods.

 CCC’s Food Pantry is open Wednesdays 9am to 11am or by appointment.

 Please contact Emily Diehl – firstname.lastname@example.org or call 510-215-4796.

 Student Organizations and Student Government

-Did you want to get involved with student organizations or student government in the STUDENT LIFE Office?
+Are you interested in getting involved with student organizations or student government in the Student Life Office?

 Transfer and Career Services